 Given the dollar is the world's currency and the US treasury can alway print more money to pay off debt, US treasury bonds are considered risk-free.
 If you hold a 10-year Treasury bond for 10 years, you will get your annual coupon and full principal back.

 Below is the historical chart of the 10-year Treasury bond yield.
 If you buy a 10-year treasury bond today, you will get a ~4% annual coupon.
 You can buy Treasury bond ETFs like IEF and TLT.

 Interest earned on all U.S. Treasury securities, including treasury bills, is exempt from taxation at the state and local level but is fully taxable at the federal level.

-4) Another CD.
 If you don't indicate you want your CD proceeds to be deposited to another account, the bank will give you a grace period and automatically re-enroll you in the same duration CD at whatever rate they are currently offering.
-Beware that this is generally a poor choice as the terms are sometimes less favorable given rates have been declining since the 1980s.
+Beware that this is generally a poor choice as the terms are sometimes less favorable.

-When I locked in my CD at 3%, it was USAA that was offering the highest rate.
-They are one of my favorite companies since I’ve been using them since 1994 when I first got my driver's license.
-Now, their 1 year CD rate is only 0.71%, 5 year CD rate is only 2.13%, and 7-year CD rate is only 2.17% despite rates having moved back up to where they were.
+For example, when I locked in a CD at 3%, USAA was offering the highest rate.
+I banked with them in the past because I've been using them for insurance since 1994 when I first got my driver's license.
+When it came time for that CD to renew, their 1-year CD rate was only 0.71%, their 5-year CD rate was only 2.13%, and their 7-year CD rate was only 2.17% despite rates having moved back up to where they were.